 We are developing new types of peptide nucleic acids (PNAs) for use in detection of nucleic acids as well as for multivalent display at the nanometer scale.
 The traditional form of PNA consists of an aminoethylglycine backbone to which nucleobases are attached.
 These molecules bind to complementary DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) with high affinity and sequence specificity.
 We have developed chemical strategies that can be used to functionalize and/or pre-organize this class of molecules while preserving the binding properties to complementary nucleic acids.
 Specifically, we have incorporated a cyclopentane ring into the PNA backbone to enhance the nucleic acid binding properties of PNA.
 Using this modification, we have shown that detection of nucleic acids derived from pathogens is greatly improved.
 We are engaged in developing new diagnostic techniques based on this chemically-modified version of PNA.
 In addition to cyclopentane modifications, we have introduced γ-lysine-modified PNA and developed a method to use this PNA in a novel approach to examine multivalent binding.
 Multivalent effects dictate the binding affinity of multiple ligands on one molecular entity to receptors.
 By attaching ligands to the γ-lysine sidechains of the modified PNA, we can assemble libraries of multivalent assemblies and probe for biological activity.
 Using ligands specific for an integrin receptor, we have shown that the optimized γ-Lys-PNA multivalent scaffold improves biological activity of the ligand by two orders of magnitude in both cell-based and in vivo models of cancer metastasis.
 Our method should be generally applicable to study any multivalent binding event in biology.

 We are also developing new types of small molecules that interact with biological targets considered to be challenging for drug development.
 The goal is to develop new types of therapeutic compounds that take advantage of unique mechanisms of action.
 In this area, we are examining small molecules that inactivate the nucleocapsid protein (NC) of HIV.
 We have found that 2-mercaptobenzamides with simple alanine sidechains inactivate NC of HIV via an acyl transfer mechanism that is catalytic within the intracellular environment.
 The molecules we have developed have good antiviral activity and we are currently examining whether these molecules can be further developed into new drugs to combat HIV infection.
-Another project in this area is to develop inhibitors of a phosphatase enzyme called Wip1.
-The activity of this enzyme is elevated in a number of cancers and its inhibition could result in the restoration of p53’s apoptotic activity, which in turn would kill tumor cells.
-Ultimately, we hope that inhibitors of Wip1 will constitute a new approach to develop drugs for the treatment of cancer.

 Our research can develop diagnostics based on genetic signatures of diseases, so new nucleic acid sequences that are markers of disease would help move our diagnostic area forward.
 Developing new therapies requires large investments in organic chemists making new molecules and the associated infrastructure to test the molecules for biological activity and toxicity.
 Additional funds to support such efforts are certainly needed.